 It really comes down to personal preference.
 This is important for changing the tire or inspecting a part of the car in an emergency situation.
 Remember to always have extra batteries for the flashlight in the emergency kit as well.

 A basic tool kit is a crucial addition to a winter roadside emergency kit.
-At the very least, the tool kit should include those that are required to charge the battery of the vehicle.
+At the very least, the tool kit should include the tools that are required to charge the battery of the vehicle.

 In the winter, one can never be too cautious when out on the road.
 In addition to having a well-stocked roadside emergency kit, it is especially important to ensure that the vehicle is prepared for winter.